 By Associate Professor Muhammad Aziz Rahman

-Dr Muhammad Aziz Rahman is an Associate Professor of Public Health in the School of Health.
-Other researchers who contributed from the School of Health include: Dr Biswajit Banik, Dr Masudus Salehin and Professor Wendy Cross.
+Dr Muhammad Aziz Rahman is an Associate Professor of Public Health and Associate Dean Research at School of Health.
+Researchers who contributed to the study include: Professor Wendy Cross, Adjunct Associate Professor Mimmie Watts, Dr Louisa Lam, Dr Biswajit Banik, Dr Bindu Joseph and Dr Masudus Salehin.